 10 Health Benefits of Avocados: The Super Food

 Avocados, which originated in Mexico, are an extremely healthy fruit to eat.
 Although a little bland by itself, when made into guacamole, avocados become a very delicious healthy treat.
-They can also be used as a filler in sushi or a sandwich spread.
+They are also used as a filler in sushi or a sandwich spread.
 Unlike most fruits that are high in carbohydrates but low in calories, this fruit is high in good healthy fat and 20 times higher in caloric value.
 It is, for this reason, it makes a great meat substitute.

 - 26% of the RDA of Vitamin K